-A veritable Parisian temple to outsider art, Halle Saint-Pierre awaits you.
+A veritable Parisian temple to art brut and singular art, Halle Saint-Pierre awaits you with its temporary exhibitions.
 This emblematic venue is dedicated to art brut, naïve, outsider and singular.
-It's a truly atypical cultural center, attracting large numbers of visitors every year, fascinated by its temporary exhibitions and creative atmosphere.
-With its galleries, auditorium, bookshop and café, the museum stands out as a must for lovers of marginal and unconventional art.
+It's a truly atypical cultural center that attracts many visitors every year.
+With its galleries, auditorium, bookshop (and café), the museum also offers a range of other media to help you understand art brut.

 A unique museum at the foot of the Butte Montmartre, housed in a steel-framed hall built in 1868 by a pupil of Baltard.
 The museum's history began as a covered market before it was transformed into a museum in 1986, thanks to the impetus of collector Max Fourny.

 Since then, it has become a veritable temple to outsider art, hosting exhibitions of the most unexpected and unusual creations.
-Among its highlights, the 1995 exhibition"Art Brut et Compagnie" laid the foundations for its daring cultural program.
-The museum also houses an impressive permanent collection of naïve art, resulting from commissions and donations, focusing on the 1970s.
+Among its highlights, the 1995 exhibition"Art Brut et Compagnie" laid the foundations for its cultural programming.
+The museum also houses an impressive permanent collection of naive art, based on commissions and donations, focusing on the 1970s.

-THE must-see cultural venue for all those seeking to discover art forms off the beaten track.
-With its dynamic exhibitions and creative atmosphere, Halle Saint-Pierre is an ideal destination for exploring the diversity and richness of unconventional contemporary art in Paris.
-Want to drop in for a visit?
+THE must-see cultural venue for those seeking to discover art forms off the beaten track.
+Want to drop in?

 Location